build-guides

 3. Mount the motherboard in the case

-4. Install the GPU last — it blocks access to the ATX power connector on some cases
+4. Install the GPU last — it blocks access to the ATX power connector on some cases; for a detailed GPU installation walkthrough, see our step-by-step GPU install guide

 5. Route cables before installing the GPU

-Forgetting the I/O shield — the metal plate that covers the rear port cutout snaps into the case before the motherboard goes in.
-Easy to forget, annoying to fix after the fact.
-The B650 Tomahawk has an integrated I/O shield attached to the board, so this is not an issue for this specific build.
+Forgetting the I/O shield — the metal plate covering the rear port cutout snaps into the case before the motherboard.
+The B650 Tomahawk has an integrated I/O shield attached to the board, so this is not an issue for this build.

 RAM not fully seated — DDR5 requires firm, even pressure.
 If the system powers on but shows no display, reseat the RAM first.

-CPU cooler mounting pressure — the Wraith Prism stock cooler uses a backplate that’s already installed on most AM5 boards.
-Remove the existing plastic retention arms from the board before mounting.
+CPU cooler mounting — the Wraith Prism stock cooler uses a backplate pre-installed on most AM5 boards.
+Remove the existing plastic retention arms before mounting.

-GPU power connector — the 12V-2x6 connector clicks in fully only when the locking tab engages.
-A loose connection here causes system crashes under load, not at idle.
+GPU power connector — the 12V-2x6 connector clicks fully only when the locking tab engages.
+A loose connection causes system crashes under load, not at idle.

 First boot sequence: